 With simple messaging and notifications, it doesn’t matter where your team is located.
 As these tools become ever more mobile, you can reach out and collaborate any time, any place.
 Files can be shared easily, with updated changes pushed to the right people at a moment’s notice.

 One major hurdle to working outside of the traditional office is the lack of access you have to essential tools and equipment.
 Even though most offices are going paperless, anyone dealing with lawyers, doctors, or government offices know that paper still matters.
-This means that equipment like fax machines are still important in these contexts.
+Equipment like fax machines are still important, especially when working with remote workers.

 Given the growth of the medical industry and the pervasiveness of government contracts, businesses need to have a way to comply.
 Thankfully, online faxing software has become ubiquitous, allowing anyone to send vital forms and information through official channels from anywhere on the planet.